Swimminschrage/radiotube-firefox/README.md

-# radiotube-firefox
+#Radiotube
-Firefox add-on that adds a YouTube button to some popular internet radio sites.
+An add-on for internet radio sites to add support for linking to YouTube videos for the current song.